terrabrasilis/fires-data-task/README.md

 The expected periodicity is monthly for the acquisition of new data on the focuses of the Queimadas project and notices of deforestation by the DETER project.

+***WARNING***

+Downloading Focuses of fire data has been disabled in favor of the [general-fires-data-task](https://github.com/terrabrasilis/general-fires-data-task).
+Focus data is copied by import_focuses.sh using a SQL view.

 ## Configurations

 There are three configuration files and a control table to prepare the execution environment, as follows: